sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/managing-the-customer-relationship.md

 As a Product Owner and Engineering Manager that's managed embedded firmware delivered to millions of devices globally, I've had the opportunity to be both the customer and the supplier in two different industries.
 I've experienced first hand the difficulty each faces when it comes to embedded firmware delivery and I know how important it is for both parties to get it right.
 To have a successful product you need to have successful firmware and this depends more than you would realise on a successful relationship between customer and supplier.

 In the below article I've highlighted **"The Fundamental Six"** that are common pitfalls you can make as a supplier when trying to manage the customer relationship.
-It’s all about trust and there are a number of things you can do as a supplier to work towards fostering a healthy relationship between customer and supplier or better yet, creating a partnership.
+It’s all about trust and there are a number of things you can do as a supplier to work towards fostering a healthy relationship between customer and supplier.
+Or better yet, creating a partnership.

 ## The Fundamental Six: